 How to get there

-To carry on in our series “Who am I – what am I doing?”, our inspiring speaker is Sally Day.
-She’ll be telling us about herself, her career, her life in liquid crystals – and a little bit about Athena Swan as well as the 50/50 programme at UCL.
+To carry on in our series “Who am I – what am I doing?”, our inspiring speaker is Helen Wilson.
+She’ll be telling us about herself, her career, her work on the UCL Engineering Exchange and how this is increasing the impact of her research and helping communities.

 We look forward to seeing you there!